-1800 s The high-waisted "empire line" 1849 Women attempt dress reform; the originates in France.
-Men begin 4050- age of the bloomer.
-1800 s to wear long trousers.
-1850 s The crinoline becomes a popular Western fashion.
-10005 The start of the great age of batik dyeing in Java.
-1850 s The first khaki-colored military 1800 The first use of the Indian word 10303 uniforms appear.
-1800 "pajama" in the English language.
-1855 The panama hat is exhibited at 1808 Dress reform is introduced in the 1000 the Paris Exhibition.
-1000 Turkish Ottoman empire.
-1857 Garment trade workers protest 1820s The rise of Gaucho costume in 1001 in New York City.
+1800 s The high-waisted "empire line" originates in France.
+Men begin

+to wear long trousers.

+1800s The start of the great age of batik

+dyeing in Java.

+1800 The first use of the Indian word "pajama" in the English language.

+1808 Dress reform is introduced in the

+Turkish Ottoman empire.

+1820 s The rise of Gaucho costume in

 Argentina.

-1860 Garibaldi's Red Shirts campaign 1820s The chef's hat is introduced by in Italy.
+1820s The chef's hat is introduced by

 Antoine Carême, in Paris.

-1863 J. B. Stetson designs his Western 1823 The world's first modern hat. uniformed police force is founded 1870s The decline of indigenous in London. costume in the Americas, Africa, 1827 Maison Duvelleroy, the greatest parts of Asia, and the Pacific maker of fans, opens for business islands.
-Western dress is adopted in Paris. in many parts of the world.
-1830 A sewing machine is patented in 1874 Levi Strauss and Jacob Davis France. make the first riveted jeans 1830 s The ready-made garment industry (waist-overalls). in the United States begins.
-1880 s The bustle, a padded backside, is 1832 The dress of the romantic ballet a popular fashion among Western 4000 becomes popular with dancers.
-4000 women.
-1830 Godey's Lady's Book is first 1886 The "Fauntleroy" look becomes 4040- published in the United States.
-4000 fashionable for boys.
-1840 s The first paper patterns for home 1896 The Olympic Games are revived, 1846 dressmaking are introduced. coinciding with a general rise in 1040 Charles Worth, the fashion popularity of sports and sporting outfits.
-I designer, moves to Paris.
-I outilts.
+1823 The world's first modern

+uniformed police force is founded

+in London.

+1827 Maison Duvelleroy, the greatest

+maker of fans, opens for business

+in Paris.

+1830 A sewing machine is patented in

+France.

+1830 s The ready-made garment industry

+in the United States begins.

+1832 The dress of the romantic ballet

+becomes popular with dancers.

+1830 Godey's Lady's Book is first

+published in the United States.

+1840 s The first paper patterns for home

+dressmaking are introduced.

+1846 Charles Worth, the fashion

+designer, moves to Paris.